GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

   <figcaption class="w-figcaption">WebPageTest First View</figcaption>
 </figure>

-#### The Past: Client-Side Rendering (CSR)
+#### The past: client-side rendering (CSR)

 When operating large scale systems, you always have trade-offs you need to consider, such as performance, reliability and costs.
-Up to a few years ago, Wix used Client-Side Rendering (CSR), in which the actual HTML content was generated on the client side (i.e. in the browser) allowing us to support a high scale of sites without having huge backend operational costs.
+Up to a few years ago, Wix used client-side rendering (CSR), in which the actual HTML content was generated via JavaScript on the client side (i.e. in the browser) allowing us to support a high scale of sites without having huge backend operational costs.

 CSR enabled us to use a common HTML document, which was essentially empty.
 All it did was trigger the download of the required code and data which was then used to generate the full HTML on the client device.

-#### Today: Server-Side Rendering (SSR)
+#### Today: server-side rendering (SSR)

-A few years ago we transitioned to Server-Side Rendering (SSR), as that was beneficial both to SEO and performance, improving initial page visibility times and ensuring better indexing for search engines that do not have full support for running JavaScript.
+A few years ago we transitioned to server-side rendering (SSR), as that was beneficial both to SEO and performance, improving initial page visibility times and ensuring better indexing for search engines that do not have full support for running JavaScript.